AIARE Rescue Course – Truckee Tahoe CA

 Location - California, Truckee

-AIARE Avalanche Rescue is an 8 hour course that we’ve adapted into two parts with a 2 hour online evening session followed by an all day field day for hands-on practice with rescue gear and techniques.
+AIARE Avalanche Rescue is an 8-hour course that we’ve adapted into two parts with a 2 hour online evening session followed by an all day field day for hands-on practice with rescue gear and techniques.
 This course is excellent for both new and experienced backcountry travelers and is designed to be taken on a regular basis as techniques in avalanche rescue are continually evolving with new technology and research.
 In this course you learn the basics of companion rescue including efficient search strategies with your beacon, strategic shoveling, and effective probing.
 You will practice responding in realistic scenarios with regular instructor feedback and support.
-Experienced participants are challenged with advanced topics, multiple burial techniques, and leading scenarios.
+Repeat participants are challenged with advanced topics, multiple burial techniques, and leading scenarios.
 This course is a great refresher and preparation for the backcountry touring season.
-Bring your regular ski partners to get ready as a group, or connect with a group of women who are as keen on avalanche safety as you are!
+Bring your regular backcountry partners to get ready as a group, or connect with a group of women who are as keen on avalanche safety as you are!

 Duration: 1 Online Evening Session, 1 Field Day